carousel/helloprint-challenge/README.md

 Starting point is bootstrap.sh file, that will pull all docker images and init PHP db migration.

 Client stack is made of mostly vanilla JS and HTML/CSS, using nginx server.
-On client side, I was using fetch polyfill (for ajax request).
+On client side, I was using fetch polyfill (for ajax request) together with promise api.
 User interface is made of three simple HTML forms: login,register and logout.
 Validation messages are displayed, based on response from broker.
 Simle styling is applied on client interface.

 Broker node is using PHP7.1 with Apache server, php-ampqlib (for queues) and symfony http-foundation component (for easy request/response handling)